Thursday 4 September 2008

 For Shyamal Das, a vegetable seller at Singur bazaar, life hasn’t changed as dramatically.
 But there’s been one perceptible difference.
 With overall sales shooting up, it has insulated farmers from being hit by the fluctuation in prices of one crop. ‘‘Singur block is primarily agriculture-based.
 Till last year, a sharp drop in price of a crop like potato would hit farmers hard.
 It would mean distress sales, failure to repay loans and losses.
 By this time, gloom would have set in and the Puja ruined.
 But not so this year despite a decline in potato price.
 That’s because the overall basket size has increased,’’ he said.

-backyard are proving a huge blessing.
+The 40 banana trees in his backyard are proving a huge blessing.
 He is selling the fruit at Rs 1.50 to Rs 2 a piece at the Singur station.
 A year ago, 200 bananas fetched a meagre Rs 20 during a bumper harvest.

 ‘‘Whether we like it or not, our fortunes now depend on the project,’’ said Krishna Ghosh who has been recruited in the Tatas’ medical unit.